 - being especially hard on a device’s battery

 - hardware integration problems

 Despite these potential shortcomings, PWAs are still powerful new contenders on the scene with a lot to offer, so whether they are right for you and your company depends entirely on your app and your business.
 To find out if they’re right for your use case, let’s drill down and try to make a case for whether you should choose to build a PWA.

-The Good, The (Maybe) Bad, and The Ugly of PWAs in 2020
+Pros and Cons of PWAs in 2020

-First we’ll explore the unadulterated good: the ease of development that PWAs can offer compared to native development.
+First, we’ll explore the unadulterated good: the ease of development that PWAs can offer compared to native development.

 Then, we’ll look at the bad (or still good, depending on who you are) that can come with the purely web-based promise of PWAs.

 And finally, we’ll explore the tragic situation that results from PWAs being second-class citizens on iOS devices and not quite VIP on Android.